issa12/it-sales/readme.md

 - For DTO:
     - "Req" for request (input) classes
     - "Res" for response (output) classes
+- For Services:
+    - add suffix "Srv"
+- For Controles:
+    - add suffix "Cntrl"

 ## Compile
 Use mvnw (maven wrapper)